Skip to main content

 PHONE: 435-635-4668

-February 2023 Community Council Meeting Agenda
+November 2025 Community Council Meeting Agenda – TBA

 Schedules & Minutes

-**All meetings are open to the public & greater school community.
+***All meetings are open to the public & greater school community.
+Please consider joining us.

 Council Responsibilities